phalcon/blog/_posts/2019-04-03-competition-2019-april-bugfest.md

 This is our first year starting this competition and we hope to make this a tradition.
 The actual idea came from [Digital Ocean](https://digitalocean.com) and their Hactoberfest, so we thought we could try it and see what happens :)

-Thank you to all and if you have any questions, feel free to visit us on our [Discord](https://phalcon.link/discord) server.
+Thank you to all and if you have any questions, feel free to visit us on our [Discord](https://phalcon.io/discord) server.

-<3 Phalcon Team